 Receiving a request from CAB Client using <contact-suggest> element via the CAB Feature Handler Document.

-The CAB Server SHALL use either subscription operation or document management operation as specified in section 6.1 “Procedures at the XDMC and the XDM Agent” of [OMA XDM Core] to obtain the <contact-suggest> element of the CAB Feature Handler Document [CAB XDMS]
+The CAB Server SHALL use either subscription operation or document management operation as specified in section 6.1 “Procedures at the XDMC and the XDM Agent” of [XDM Core] to obtain the <contact-suggest> element of the CAB Feature Handler Document [CAB 1.1 XDMS]

-The CAB Server SHALL obtain the data for the contact suggestions request via XDM Agent (see sub clause 5.5 “XDM Agent”) from the CAB Feature Handler Document as follows.
+The CAB Server SHALL obtain the data for the contact suggestions request via XDM Agent (see sub-clause 5.5 “XDM Agent”) from the CAB Feature Handler Document as follows.

 SHALL set the AUID to “org.openmobilealliance.cab-feature-handler”